zobayer098/hackathon2025/README.md

 As a web application, it is designed to serve multiple users on multiple browsers.
 This application uses cookies to ensure that the same thread is reused for conversations across multiple tabs in the same browser.
 If the browser is restarted, the old thread will continue to serve the user.
 However, if the application has a new agent after a server restart or a thread is deleted, a new thread will be created without requiring a browser refresh or signaling to the users.

 To achieve this, when users submit a message to the web server, the web server will create an agent, thread, and stream back a reply.
 The response contains `agent_id` and `thread_id` in cookies.
 As a result, each subsequent message sent to the web server will also contain these IDs.
-As long as the same agent is being used in the system and the thread can be retrieved in cookie, the same thread will be used to serve the users.
+As long as the same agent is being used in the system and the thread can be retrieved in the cookie, the same thread will be used to serve the users.

-## Local development
+## Local Development

-1. Run `pip install -r requirements.txt`
+1. Run `pip install -r requirements.txt`.

 2. Make sure that the `.env` file exists.

-3. Store Azure AI Projects connection string in `.env` file as `PROJECT_CONNECTION_STRING`.
+3. Store the Azure AI Projects connection string in the `.env` file as `PROJECT_CONNECTION_STRING`.

-4. Run `az login`
+4. Run `az login`.

 5. Start the services with this command: